What is Heatmap? A Comprehensive Guide.

 "In my digital career, I have often encountered websites that provide horrible user experiences and need to get a good rank over SERP."

-This is due to the want for proper website evaluation and optimization.
-Heatmap solves this challenge by depicting a detailed analysis of what elements of the website are performing well and where the website could be improved to get user interaction.
+This is due to the need for proper website evaluation and optimization.
+A heatmap solves this challenge by depicting a detailed analysis of what elements of the website are performing well and where the website could be improved to increase user interaction.

-Heatmap aggregates user behavior and concludes the qualitative and quantitative data about how the target audience interacts user journey on the site.
-There are different types of heatmaps to analyze various data, including what elements users click on, scroll, or neglect to identify trends and optimize services and site accordingly to increase user engagement and sales.
+Heatmap aggregates user behavior and concludes the qualitative and quantitative data about how the target audience interacts with your site.
+There are different heatmaps to analyze various data, including what elements users click on, scroll, or neglect to identify trends and optimize services and sites accordingly to increase user engagement and sales.

-Here are the following heatmap types based on the user activity:
+The following are the types of heatmaps based on the user activity:

 1. Click Heatmaps

-The click heatmap depicts the data concerning the visitor's clicks on the website.
-Different color saturation & hue variations are utilized to show the data.
-With this type of Heatmap, it is easy to understand what elements of the website are getting more clicks and if visitors are interested in knowing about your services.
-Click heatmaps are also called touch maps if observed for mobile visitors.
+The click heatmap depicts data concerning visitors' clicks on the website.
+Different color saturation and hue variations are utilized to show the data.
+With this type of Heatmap, it is easy to understand which elements of the website are getting more clicks and whether visitors are interested in learning about your services.
+Click heatmaps are also called touch maps if observed by mobile visitors.

 2. Scroll Heatmaps

 Scroll heatmaps depict the data on the user percentage scrolling through the website.
-The most scrolled page shows that the visitors are interested in the company's services and want to know more.
-Website heatmap tools help businesses to analyze & identify the potential leads interested in their services.
-This heatmap tool can be easily synchronized with the company’s website to track user interactions.
+The most scrolled page shows visitors are interested in the company's services and want to know more.
+Website heatmap tools help businesses analyze and identify potential leads interested in their services.
+This heatmap tool can easily synchronize with the company’s website to track user interactions.

 3. Attention/Move Heatmaps